 ‘Tis the season for spring flowers, green grass, and warm, beautiful weather!
 However, along with spring, unfortunately, comes allergy season.
-Runny noses, sneezing, and watery eyes are commonplace this time of year, and while they are usually merely annoying, they can be especially troublesome for rhinoplasty patients.
+Runny noses, sneezing, and watery eyes are commonplace this time of year, and while they are usually merely annoying, they can be especially troublesome for rhinoplasty patients in Chicago.

-If you’re considering rhinoplasty surgery before the summer months come to us in Chicago and you tend to experience allergy symptoms, I encourage you to put some thought into managing both seasonal allergies and a healing nose.
+If you’re considering rhinoplasty surgery before the summer months and you tend to experience allergy symptoms, I encourage you to think about managing both seasonal allergies and a healing nose.
 In this blog post, I’m sharing 3 important tips.
 Consider these points as a guide for conversations with your plastic surgeon and a rough checklist to help you prepare.

 1. Talk to your doctor about your allergy conditions.

-During your initial rhinoplasty consultation with your board-certified plastic surgeon, you should discuss your allergy history, any medications you use to manage allergies, and the places or seasons in which you experience the worst symptoms.
-You may need to use decongestants or steroids to minimize these symptoms.
-In some cases, the use of such medications can interfere with your surgery or healing process.
+When patients come to my Chicago office for rhinoplasty consultations, I ask about their allergy histories, any medications they use to manage allergies, and the places or seasons in which they experience their worst symptoms.
+Decongestants or steroids can help minimize these symptoms.
+In some cases, the use of such medications can interfere with rhinoplasty surgery or the healing process.
 Therefore, it may be wise to consider scheduling your rhinoplasty at a time when your allergy symptoms are less severe to avoid any issues altogether.

-In most cases for my patients with allergies, there is a solution that does not majorly affect their rhinoplasty plans or results.
+In most cases for my patients with allergies, there is a solution that won’t significantly affect their rhinoplasty plans or results.
 It simply takes an open discussion to determine what special steps should be taken.